Iron486/Country_data_clustering/README.md

 It can be observed that DBSCAN found a lot of outliers, even though different hyperparameters were tested.

-Using Birch, the result is more similar to Kmeans with the exception of some countries that are not considered in the same class as Kmeans.
+Using Birch, the result is more similar to Kmeans with the exception that some countries are not considered in the same class as in Kmeans.